Over $1 Billion in Verdicts and Settlements

 Additionally, the American Lung Association reports that e-cigarettes contain a variety of harmful substances that can be dangerous when inhaled, potentially leading to irreversible lung damage and lung disease.
 These potentially harmful ingredients include propylene glycol and vegetable glycerin, which are toxic to cells.
 The more ingredients in e-liquid, the greater the toxicity level.
 The American Lung Association reports that e-cigarettes produce various dangerous chemicals, including acetaldehyde, acrolein, and formaldehyde, which can cause serious lung disease.
 The Surgeon General has also reported that when people use e-cigarettes, they produce secondhand emissions that can serious lung disease to others nearby.

 In addition to adverse health effects, defective e-cigarettes can also cause fires and explosions resulting in serious personal injuries.
-Those injured by an exploding or otherwise defective e-cigarette may be entitled to file a personal injury lawsuit and seek compensation and money damages for their pain, suffering, financial losses and burn scars.
+Those injured by an exploding or otherwise defective e-cigarette may be entitled to file a personal injury lawsuit and seek compensation and monetary damages for their pain, suffering, financial losses, and burn scars.

 E-Cigarette Laws in New York